Dycade/2D-maze-path-finding/README.md

 7 7 1 X X X 1 1 1 1<br>
 8 8 1 1 1 1 1 1 1 1<br>
 X 8 7 1 7 1 1 8 1 1<br>
+The first line indicates the size of the map (rows by columns), while the second and third line represent the start and end positions respectively.
+The map data then follows, where all elevation values are integers from 0 to 9 inclusive. the cost of a path is the sum of the costs between two adjacent points of the path, and the cost between adjacent points is 1 plus the difference between the elevation of the two points if we climb “uphill”, or simply 1 if we stay “level” or slide “downhill”.

 ## Usage
 Open terminal or command prompt and navigate to the directory where you cloned the repository.